 Specific objective 8.vii.2 covers activities aimed at strengthening labour market institutions' own capacities in order to improve scope, quality and adaptability of provided services.
-Types of activities to be supported include relevant education and training of staff (both regarding expert knowledge and general skills development, in terms of management skills, communication skills, ICT skills upgrade, etc.; one particular area that will be covered as regards training is anti-discrimination, as a basis for the implementation of non-discriminatory practices in work with users, but also so as the advisers to serve as multiplicators of antidiscrimination information and framework), strengthening administrative capacities through hiring employment counsellors, development of new individualised services, modalities of provision and organisational setup adapted to needs, development of new standards and procedures, investments in equipment and IT application, as well as informational activities (including community activities, such as fairs, institution visits, etc.).
+Types of activities to be supported include relevant education and training of staff (both regarding expert knowledge and general skills development, in terms of management skills, communication skills, ICT skills upgrade, etc.; one particular area that will be covered as regards training is anti-discrimination, as a basis for the implementation of non-discriminatory practices in work with users, but also so as the advisers to serve as multiplicators of antidiscrimination information and framework), strengthening administrative capacities through hiring employment counsellors , development of new individualised services, modalities of provision and organisational setup adapted to needs, development of new standards and procedures, investments in equipment and IT application, as well as informational activities (including community activities, such as fairs, institution visits, etc.).

-Further specialisation of services for mediation and information process, as well as support for employment, both to the unemployed / job seekers and employers (Job Shops for employers, remote office facilities, self-employment counsellor specialisation); broadening the network of CISOK centres (Lifelong Career Guidance Centres) on the regional level and strengthening the functioning of the Lifelong Career Guidance Forum and MLPS as an institution in charge of the work of the Forum; improvement of vocational and career guidance services for secondary vocational school pupils, through strengthening PES capacities but also strengthening of cooperation with schools and other stakeholders, activities by EURES (European Employment Services) in the areas of recruitment, matching and placement, together with the related information, advice and guidance services at national and cross-border level, further development of application models for CES key business processes, including career guidance support, eguidance, etc., further support in developing labour market information system using online services for competence matching and self-assessment, endorsing further development of CES LM Training Centre, including support to CES mentoring system and support to the MLPS.
+Further specialisation of services for mediation and information process, as well as support for employment, both to the unemployed / job seekers and employers (Job Shops for employers, remote office facilities, self-employment counsellor specialisation); broadening the network of CISOK centres (Lifelong Career Guidance Centres) on the regional level and strengthening the functioning of the Lifelong Career Guidance Forum and Ministry responsible for labour policy as an institution in charge of the work of the Forum; improvement of vocational and career guidance services for secondary vocational school pupils, through strengthening PES capacities but also strengthening of cooperation with schools and other stakeholders, activities by EURES (European Employment Services) in the areas of recruitment, matching and placement, together with the related information, advice and guidance services at national and cross-border level, further development of application models for CES key business processes, including career guidance support, e-guidance, etc., further support in developing labour market information system using online services for competence

-8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders
+Investment priority8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholdersmatching and self-assessment, endorsing further development of CES LM Training Centre, including support to CES mentoring system and support to the Ministry responsible for labour policy.